This year, we're saying it's time to fix the crisis in education.

 They need teachers who are respected and valued for their expertise, not stressed and overworked.

 They need teachers who are paid well enough to stay and grow in the job.

-Negotiation starts now for 2018's collective agreement.
+You need to be a member to be part of 2018's collective agreement.
 We're calling time on low pay and teacher shortages.
-NZEI members are asking for more staff and support in our schools, a decent jolt in our pay and the opportunity to develop our careers.
+Members are asking for more staff and support in our schools, a decent jolt in our pay and the opportunity to develop our careers.

 Don't miss out on your chance to be a part of it.
 Join NZEI Te Riu Roa - it only takes a few minutes, and you can become a member for as little as $2.33 per week.

-NZEI members have identified some of the things that can make lasting, positive change for New Zealand's schools.
+NZEI Te Riu Roa's members have identified some of the things that can make lasting, positive change for New Zealand's schools.

 Fixing the teacher shortage crisis